AriFordsham/GHCWiki/building/getting-the-sources.md

 The above instructions will get the HEAD, the main trunk of GHC development.
 There are also branches, from which stable releases are made.
 The active branches are listed on [Repositories](repositories).

+The commands given below are slightly outdated.
+Since [\[db19c665ec5055c2193b2174519866045aeff09a/ghc\]](/trac/ghc/changeset/db19c665ec5055c2193b2174519866045aeff09a/ghc) converted all sub-repos into submodules, you can simply clone a specific branch via:

+`git clone -b ghc-7.10 --recursive git://git.haskell.org/ghc.git ghc-7.10`

+and switch between branches on an existing clone (assuming the current repo checkout and the branch to switch to are both past the commit mentioned above) by

+`git checkout <other-branchname>` followed by `git submodule update --init`

 To get a branch, you need to get from a repo that contains the branch; in particular, local clones of the central repo will normally not include the branches that are in the central repo.